ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Now, look how S\_e connects everyone:
 - Winnicott: Emotional Scaffolding operationalizes the Holding Environment (a prerequisite condition of safety/attunement)..
 Without it, the True Self cannot emerge.
 - Bion: S\_e is the "container" functioning in a state of "reverie" (attuned responsiveness).
 Without S\_e, the container fails, and you get "nameless dread".
-- Vygotsky: S\_e is the trust required for a learner to be vulnerable with the "More Knowledgeable Other" (MKO) in the ZPD.
+- Vygotsky: Emotional Scaffolding is the trust required for a learner to remain vulnerable **while receiving technical guidance (S\_t)** from the "More Knowledgeable Other" (MKO) in the ZPD.
 - Bakhtin/Hermans: S\_e is the "trust" and "recognition" that acts as "stabilizers" for the self to emerge in dialogue.
 - AI Research: S\_e is "warmth" and "integrity trust," which are just as important as "competence" for AI adoption.